vegaprotocol/specs/0000-market-depth-calculation.md

 Best bid/ask pairs should be generated for all orders and for all orders excluding pegged.

-`Cumulative volume` is built up in each side of the book at each price level to reflect how much volume is present throughout the book.
-The `Cumulative volume` is the total volume in the book between the current price level and top of the book.
+`Cumulative volume` is the total volume in the book between the current price level and top of the book.
+The market depth service will not build this information, instead we will rely on the client building it.

 # Reference-level explanation